Historical Apoplexy · State Legislative Adaptations · Virginia

 (a) The Commonwealth currently distributes SNAP benefits

-dollar pays for markup rather than food production.
-At-cost
+food dollar pays for markup rather than food production

 (c) Healthcare cost reductions from improved nutrition and

-reduced hierarchy stress are projected to offset a significant
+through (v)) are projected to offset a portion of program

-portion of program costs within ten (10) years;
+costs within ten (10) years through reduced emergency

-(f) The Commonwealth maintains a AAA credit rating,
+(e) The Commonwealth maintains a AAA credit rating across

 THE FEDERAL SNAP COST-SHIFT.
 Federal H.R.
 1 (2025) increased